coinbase/coinbase-wallet-sdk/docs/add_to_existing_app.md

-# Add to an existing app
+# Add smart wallet connectivity to an existing app with wagmi

+- This quickstart guide walks through add smart wallet connectivity to an existing app.
+- If you'd like to create a new app with smart wallet connectivity, [here are the instructions](v4_with_wagmi.md).

-1. Force wagmi to use Coinbase wallet SDKv4 beta by adding this to your `package.json`
+1. **Force wagmi to use Coinbase wallet SDKv4 beta by adding this to your `package.json`**
    ```ts
    "resolutions": {
        "@coinbase/wallet-sdk": "4.0.0-beta.12"
    },
    ```
-1. Install dependencies
+1. **Install dependencies**
    ```sh
    pnpm add wagmi viem@2.x @tanstack/react-query
    ```
-   - Double check your lock file ot ensure `v4.0.0-beta.12` is being used
+   - If not using pnpm, double check your lock file ot ensure `v4.0.0-beta.12` is being used
-1. Run your app (command may vary depending on your scripts)
+1. **Run your app (command may vary depending on your scripts)**
    ```sh
    pnpm start
    ```
-1. Create a `config.ts` file that looks like this
+1. **Create a `config.ts` file that looks like this**

    ```ts
    import { http, createConfig } from 'wagmi';